microsoft/vscode-dev-containers/README.md

 **[Learn more about the Visual Studio Code Remote - Containers extension](https://aka.ms/vscode-remote/containers)**.

 This repository contains a set of **dev container definitions** made up of files like `devcontainer.json` to help get you up and running in a containerized environment.
 These definitions describe the needed container image, any runtime arguments for starting the container, and any VS Code extensions that should be installed into it.
+They're can be useful to help you get started or as samples for how to adapt your own configuration to different situations.

 ## Trying a definition